Why should you treat your internal communications more like content marketing?

 - Respect your audience’s time and realize that effective visuals (charts, graphs, icons, photos, illustrations) communicate your message more efficiently, saving them comprehension time

 Granted, visuals don’t need to be part of every internal communication message that passes through your organization.
-A plain text email is fine for an announcement about when the maintenance crew plans to repaint the lines in parking lot B. But major accomplishments, changes, employee testimonials, and such things deserve a bit of a fanfare.
+A plain text email is fine for an announcement about when the maintenance crew plans to repaint the lines in parking lot B. But major accomplishments, changes, employee testimonials, and such things deserve a bit of fanfare.

 And, as we’ll discuss in a moment, company policies and employee benefits could also use some love.